 Overseas activities are generally not eligible for the R&D tax incentive.
 However, there are limited situations where the overseas activity may qualify for the incentive.
 Broadly, the company must be able to demonstrate that:

-- The overseas R&D activity is necessary to progress an Australian core R&D activity that it has a significant scientific link to because the activity cannot be carried out in Australia (for reasons other than cheaper cost),
+- The overseas R&D activity is necessary to progress an Australian core R&D activity that it has a significant scientific link to because the activity cannot be carried out in Australia (for reasons other than cheaper cost); and

-For the overseas expenditure to be eligible, the company must submit an Overseas Finding or Advance Finding for pre-approval of that expenditure.
+For the overseas expenditure to be eligible, the company must submit an Overseas Finding or Advance Finding for pre-approval of those activities and expenditure.

-The R&D Application must be submitted within 10 months of the end of the company’s income year, so for companies with a 30 June year-end, the application must be submitted by 30 April of the following year.
+The application must be submitted within 10 months of the end of the company’s income year, so for companies with a 30 June year-end, the application must be submitted by 30 April of the following year.

 Once the application has been processed by AusIndustry, a registration number is provided for input into the company’s income tax return.
 Upon lodgement of the tax return, the Australian Taxation Office applies the R&D tax offset against the company’s income tax liability, which reduces the overall tax liability or in some instances results in a refund of tax.